Did you know there’s more to clay than just facial masks?

 4. Deodorant for sensitive skin

 Bentonite helps to absorb moisture from your underarms and eliminate body odor without causing irritation.
-Try this homemade deodorant for sensitive skin by Oh Lardy.
-Add a few drops of essential oils (find out where to buy HERE), such as Purification or lavender.
+Try this DIY natural deodorant solid that’s incredibly easy to make.

 5. Remineralize your teeth